Tom Wilson Weinberg began singing original queer-

 Game" (1979) and "All-American Boy" (1982) were

 among the first in this new genre.
-He then turned his
+His shows "Ten

 Play Publishing Company, toured extensively and